NextronSystems/thor-manual/usage/debugging.rst

 4. You are using the wrong THOR version for your architecture
 5. You've activated a feature that consumes a lot of memory (e.g. ``--mft`` or ``--intense``)

-Whenever THOR recognizes a low amount of free memory, THOR checks the top 3 memory consumers on the system and includes them in the log message that it writes before exiting.
+Whenever THOR recognizes a low amount of free memory, it checks the top three memory consumers on the system and includes them in the log message, before exiting the scan.

-You could try running THOR in Soft Mode (``--soft``) in which modules and features that require a lot of memory are deactivated.
+You could try running THOR in Soft Mode (``--soft``), which will deactivate modules and features that require a lot of memory.

-Using the 32bit binary of thor named ``thor.exe`` on a 64bit system can lead to interrupted scans with this error message.
-The 32bit binary isn't able to address as much memory as the 64bit version.
+Using the 32bit binary of THOR named ``thor.exe`` on a 64bit system can lead to interrupted scans with the above error message.
+The 32bit binary is not able to address as much memory as the 64bit version.
 Always make sure to use the correct THOR version for the respective architecture.

-Several ulimits might cause THOR to terminate if they are too restrictive, including:
+Several ``ulimits`` might cause THOR to terminate if they are too restrictive, including:

- - locked-in-memory size
+* locked-in-memory size
- - address space
+* address space
- - number of open file descriptors
+* number of open file descriptors
- - maximum data size
+* maximum data size

 If you are certain your machine has sufficient RAM, check your ulimits with ``ulimit -a`` and try to rerun the scan with increased limits, if necessary.
 The `man page <https://www.man7.org/linux/man-pages/man5/limits.conf.5.html>`_ for the ulimits configuration size gives a full overview over the limits and how to persistently modify them.

 Help Us With The Debugging
 --------------------------